 Remember these two principles:

-Good content is king
+Good content is key

 The differentiating factor for SEO today is good content.
 “Good” content means content that resonates with your target audience and is endorsed by other influential people online.